BigWigsMods/LittleWigs/README.txt

 The Arcatraz
  :: Zereketh the Unbound - Shadow Nova, Void Zones, and Seed of Corruption
  :: Wrath-Scryer Soccothrates - Knock Away
- :: Dalliah the Doomsayer - Whirlwind & Gift of the Doomsayer
+ :: Dalliah the Doomsayer - Whirlwind, Gift of the Doomsayer, & Healing
- :: Harbinger Skyriss - Mind Control
+ :: Harbinger Skyriss - Split, Mind Rend, Mind Control

 The Steamvault
  :: Hydromancer Thespia - Lightning Cloud